adamsanaglo/pulp_deb/cli/README.md

 pmc distro create pypi pypi pypi --repository pypi-python
 ```

-### Packaging
+### Packaging and Uploading

+These steps assume that your pmc client is set up for the environment from which you want to
+distribute the pmc cli package.

 1. Open up pyproject.toml file and confirm that the version field is correct.
 2. If it's not correct, update it and open a new PR with your change.
-3. In the cli directory, run `poetry build`.
+3. Next run the following commands from your cli directory.
-4. Now proceed to the next section to upload your CLI package.

-### Uploading

-These steps assume that your pmc client is set up for the server from which you want to distribute
-the pmc cli package.

 ```
+poetry build

-PACKAGE_ID=$(pmc package upload dist/pmc_cli-0.0.1-py3-none-any.whl)
+PACKAGE_ID=$(pmc --id-only package upload dist/pmc_cli-0.0.1-py3-none-any.whl)

 pmc repo packages update pypi-python --add-packages $PACKAGE_ID

-pmc repo publish pypi-python
+pmc repo publish pypi
 ```